 - The ability to properly understand the meaning of the learned notions and models

 - The ability to recognize the main properties and the related logical connections of the main learned notions.

 Every student may take one general exam which is worth the 100% of the final grade.
-Alternatively students may take two partial written exams (mid-term and end-term exams) plus 2 short tests.
-In such a case each partial exam is worth 40% of final grade and each short test is worth 10% of the final exam.
+Alternatively students may take two partial written exams (mid-term and end-term exams).
+In such a case each partial exam is worth 50% of final grade.

 - L. PECCATI, S. SALSA, A. SQUELLATI, Integral Calculus, Extract from Mathematics for Economics and Business, Milano, EGEA, 2008 (Chapter 7).